uw-dims/trident-training-manual/docs/source/grouplifecycle.rst

-There is no way to remove a list via the web application ``Mailing List`` home page (see Figure :ref:`groupMailingListList` in Section :ref:`groupadminactivities`).
+There is no way to remove a list via the web application ``Mailing List`` home page (see Figure :ref:`groupMailingListList` in Section :ref:`adminGroupActivities`).
 Thus, the removal must be accomplished via the CLI.

 To see what subcommands are available in the ``ml`` domain,